Coaching in a Nutshell

 2. Set new direction.

 People in this group have to unlearn old behaviors and learn new skills.
 Typically, they are performing well today, but their skills will be obsolete or insufficient as priorities evolve and new challenges become a reality.
 Changes in work demands, organizational strategies, or competitive forces might precipitate the need for a new direction.
 Sometimes the emerging demand for change is subtle, because needs are being met and people have been succeeding.
 But alert leaders recognize that the status quo will quickly fall short in a changing environment.

 In this group, you help people soar toward their full potential.
 They need to stretch their limits and find fresh applications for their skills so they do not become stale or restless.
 You might not notice these development needs if people are content within their comfort zone and they are meeting organizational needs.
 Sometimes you need to stir people up and expose them to new possibilities to get maximum yield from their talents.

 All the success,

-Peter Mclees, Leadership Trainer and Coach
+Peter Mclees, Leadership Coach, Trainer and Organizational Facilitator

 Smart Development specializes in helping managers coach employees so they can and will contribute in greater ways to key organizational imperatives.